BAMoore

 The site view is the command layer.
 A 2.5D isometric layout maps every CT scanner across a multi-terminal environment in real time, with each unit color-coded by operational status: green for operational, amber for degraded, red for outage.

 Ten scanners across Terminal A, B, and C are visible simultaneously, giving technicians immediate spatial orientation across the full site.
-A Nodes toggle, Zoom slider, and Locate search bar give operators precise control over what they are looking at and how.
+Scanner cards display health percentages for each unit, while the right panel summarizes throughput trends, system capacity, and downtime by failure type.

 A Time Range slider scopes all panel data to a relevant window.
 A technician can assess the health of an entire site and identify where to act next without leaving a single screen.